Azure/KAN/docs/tutorial/concepts-kan.md

     Export nodes help you export raw inference data and actionable insights to a broad range of locations to the edge or to the cloud.
 These nodes are located locally at the edge, so you can also connect custom IoT Edge modules that allow you to integrate with other applications and systems in your environment.

-This screenshot displays some of the nodes SYMPHONY supports:
+This screenshot displays some of the nodes KAN supports:

 ![Screenshot of supported nodes](./media/ec960a4d6611fe07fad6ae221393130d.png)